MicheleSanna/Project_NLP/Progetto_NLP_part1/README.md

 ORFEO log for the 1 epoch training experiment with gpt (cosine stands for "cosine annealing with warm restarts')
 # bert_cosine.out
 ORFEO log for the 1 epoch training experiment with bert (cosine stands for "cosine annealing with warm restarts')
+# launch.sh
+Bash script for launching the training in ORFEO